 So, he quickly searches the internet for solutions and finds a handful of shoddy “get your ex back” programs that promise to get him the result he wants quickly.
 He buys all of them — like every other naive breakup survivor.

-Then, just as the programs recommend, after 21 to 45 days of no contact, Bob sends his ex a short pre-ordained text message.
+Then, just as the programs recommend, after 45 days of no contact, Bob sends his ex a short pre-ordained text message.
 His ex responds, and he follows it up with several quirky lines to get her sending laugh emojis.

 Over the next few days, he continues to talk to Sindy about pre-ordained topics he’s comfortable with — just like his programs recommend.
 Likewise, he only talks with his ex in the evenings and ignores her messages till then.
 Supposedly this is more romantic than talking mid-day or in the mornings.